Chapter 14 – The Americanization of Siv

 I made friends right away in the teachers’ lunch room, where the Home Economics students served us simple things à la carte and we paid a low price.
 Especially one young woman, a history teacher, a year or two younger than I became a very precious friend in a very short time.
 She lived in the City and it was thanks to Bo that I got introduced into a way of living in Jewish New York City which was an eye opener for me.
 I still today often say ‘As Bo would say’ or ‘an expression that Bo introduced me to’.
 I asked her once what Bo was short for.
 She said ‘nothing’.
 She didn’t want to admit that her name was actually Bodonna.
 I found out anyway somehow.

 Bo’s father was a first generation Russian immigrant and their last name Kass had clearly been abridged by the functionaries on Ellis Island.
-Her father had miraculously made his way in life and become a lawyer.
+Her father had miraculously made his way in life and become a lawyer and a prosperous man.
 I was invited to their house in Mount Vernon for Easter with other friends, all of them well-to-do Jews.

-Also, whenever Allyn went to Syracuse to see his sons, and that was pretty often, I would stay with Bo and she had lots of great ideas for interesting things to do in the big City.
+Also, whenever Allyn went to Syracuse to see his sons, and that was pretty often for holidays, I would stay with Bo and she always had lots of ideas for interesting things to do in the big City.

-I remember the first time I spent a night at Bo’s place, she got up before me in the morning, went out and came back with bagels and lox for breakfast.
+I remember the first time I spent a night at Bo’s place, she got up before me in the morning, went out and came back with lox and bagels for breakfast.
 She was delighted to introduce me to Jewish customs and I was the appreciating learner.
-The salty lox tasted a bit odd to me for breakfast but this was exotic to me.
+The salty lox tasted a bit odd to me for breakfast, but this was exotic to me.

 I guess we finished our martinis and headed for the elevator to go on with our white lives.